 A marriage contract is like a cohabitation agreement, but it is for couples who are married.
 If the contract is for people who are planning to marry it could be called a pre-nuptial agreement.

 Marriage contracts can talk about the same kinds of issues as cohabitation agreements.
-A marriage contract cannot say anything about custody, access or child support.
+A marriage contract cannot say anything about decision-making responsibility, parenting time or child support.
 These issues can only be decided after you separate.

 Family property and marriage contracts